 - 1. Secure the brake disc to the hub with the four cap screws coated with blue Loctite #243.
-Tighten to specifications. - 2.
-Apply grease to the splines in the hub.

-3. Install the hub assembly onto the shaft.
+Tighten to 15 ft-lb. - 2.
+Apply grease to the splines in the hub. - 3.
+Install the hub assembly onto the shaft.

-- CD009 - 4.
-Secure the hub assembly with the nut.
+- 4. Secure the hub assembly with the nut.
 Tighten only until snug. - 5.
 Secure the brake caliper to the knuckle with the two cap screws.
-Tighten the auxiliary caliper to specifications.
-Tighten the hydraulic caliper to specifications.
+Tighten the auxiliary caliper to 20 ft-lb.
+Tighten the hydraulic caliper to 20 ft-lb.